top of page

 Have a rummage in the shed or cupboard — have you got an old skipping rope kicking about or hoola hoop that’s been dismantled you could pop together again?

-Staying mentally strong just now with all the restrictions in place is going to be a struggle for some people, add to that those declining levels of oestrogen, if you find yourself in those perimenopausal stages and it can feel like you’ve got a double whammy to cope with.
+Staying mentally strong just now with all the restrictions in place is going to be a struggle for some people, add to that those declining levels of oestrogen, if you find yourself going through perimenopause and it can feel like you’ve got a double whammy to cope with.

-Paced breathing...diaphragmatic breathing…belly breathing…then there’s diaphragmatic ribcage breathing for all you yogis out there…whatever you want to call it, if you suffer from anxiety or stress learning simple, calming breathing techniques really helps to reduce anxiety levels, giving a sense of calm and control back.
-For those suffering from hot flushes and night sweats it can also help to diffuse these, reducing their intensity and frequency.
+If you suffer from anxiety or stress learning simple, calming breathing techniques really helps to reduce anxiety levels, giving a sense of calm and control back.
+For those experiencing hot flushes and night sweats it can also help to diffuse these, reducing their intensity and frequency by lowering those stress hormones.

-Practising techniques is a good idea so when you really need it your mind and body is hardwired for it to become second nature for you to naturally lapse into.
+Practise practise...getting to grips with the basic techniques is a good idea so when you really need it your mind and body is hardwired for you to naturally lapse into it as it becomes second nature.

-I’m not going to go into the intricacies of breathing for yoga purposes so for all the yogis out there please stop screaming expletives at your screens!
+I’m not going to go into the intricacies of all the pranayama techniques so for all the yogis out there do stop screaming expletives at your screens!

 Let’s just focus on simple, calming breathing techniques!